tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 * If you want to test whether Postman works, open up the Postman app and paste this into the GET box: `https://api.openweathermap.org/data/2.5/weather?zip=95050&units=imperial&appid=126cac1a482f51de0f1287b45ae2bf9a`.
 Then click **Send**.
 If you get a response, it's working correctly.
 (In rare cases, sometimes people have security restrictions on their computers that block all network access.)
 * If you want to test whether curl is installed, open Terminal (on Mac) or Command Prompt (on Windows) and paste in `curl -X GET "https://api.openweathermap.org/data/2.5/weather?zip=95050&units=imperial&appid=126cac1a482f51de0f1287b45ae2bf9a"`.
 If you get a JSON response, you're good.
-* To check whether Git is installed, open up Terminal (on Macv) or Command Prompt (on Windows) and type `git --version`.
+* To check whether Git is installed, open up Terminal (on Mac) or Command Prompt (on Windows) and type `git --version`.
 If it's installed, you'll see the version.

-{% comment %}
-* **Stoplight account**.
-[Stoplight Studio](https://stoplight.io/studio/) provides visual modeling tools for working with the OpenAPI specification.
-Create a Stoplight account using your GitHub credentials.
-Download the Mac or Windows app.
-{% endcomment %}

 ## Video recordings